romunov/zvau/README.md

-A bundle of functions we use in our daily routine here at the ecology group (Department of biology, Biotechnical faculty, University of Ljubljana).
+A bundle of functions we use in our daily routine here at the Ecology group (Department of biology, Biotechnical faculty, University of Ljubljana).

 The package currently contains the following functions: